ray-project/ray/doc/source/cluster/key-concepts.rst

 Ray Driver
 ----------

-A Ray driver is the process that runs the Ray tasks and actors in the user application.
+A Ray driver is the process that calls the Ray tasks and actors in the user application.
 A driver is started by running `ray.init()`.
 The script that calls `ray.init()` may also be referred to as the "driver script".